danielbodnar/awesome-stars/README.md

 - [cloudposse/atmos](https://github.com/cloudposse/atmos) - 👽 Terraform Orchestration Tool for DevOps.
 Keep environment configuration DRY with hierarchical imports of configurations, inheritance, and WAY more.
 Native support for Terraform and Helmfile.
 - [NVIDIA/container-canary](https://github.com/NVIDIA/container-canary) - A tool for testing and validating container requirements against versioned manifests
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
-- [windingwind/zotero-actions-tags](https://github.com/windingwind/zotero-actions-tags) - Action it, tag it, sorted.
+- [windingwind/zotero-actions-tags](https://github.com/windingwind/zotero-actions-tags) - Customize your Zotero workflow.
 - [novus-package-manager/novus](https://github.com/novus-package-manager/novus) - A blazingly fast and efficient package manager for windows.
 - [InfoSecWarrior/Offensive-Pentesting-Scripts](https://github.com/InfoSecWarrior/Offensive-Pentesting-Scripts) - Scripts that are intended to help you in your pen-testing and bug-hunting efforts by automating various manual tasks, making your work more efficient and effective.
 - [blopa/Resume-Builder](https://github.com/blopa/Resume-Builder) - Resume Builder is a free open-source project that allows anyone to easily maintain and build any kind of resume.